grange85/ahfow-www/_posts/2007/2007-02-18-lola-to-be-screened-at-sxsw.markdown

 - dean wareham
 tags: []
 ---
-<p>The short film "LOLA" featuring Dean Wareham will be screened as part of the <span class="removed_link" title="http://2007.sxsw.com/film/screenings/film/F8010.html">SXSW film festival</span> in Austin TX in March.</p>
+<p>The short film "LOLA" featuring Dean Wareham will be screened as part of the SXSW film festival in Austin TX in March.</p>
-<p>More details and the trailer can be found on <span class="removed_link" title="http://2007.sxsw.com/film/screenings/film/F8010.html">the SXSW site</span> and there are a couple of clips on the <a href="http://www.myspace.com/lolafilm">film's MySpace page</a></p>
+<p>More details and the trailer can be found on the SXSW site and there are a couple of clips on the <a href="http://www.myspace.com/lolafilm">film's MySpace page</a></p>